Giovanna Waksman: International career

 Waksman made her international debut for the Brazil under-17 team at the U17 Algarve Tournament in February 2024, scoring two goals against hosts Portugal.
 She celebrated her 15th birthday during the 2024 South American U-17 Women's Championship in March, where she was the joint leading scorer with JuJu Harris, with five goals, and was named the player of the tournament as Brazil won the competition.
-She played every minute in Brazil's three games at the 2024 FIFA U-17 Women's World Cup.
+She played every minute of Brazil's three games at the 2024 FIFA U-17 Women's World Cup in the Dominican Republic.

 Waksman trained with Brazil's senior squad for the first time in July 2025, in preparation for the 2025 Copa América Femenina.
+She scored three goals at the 2025 FIFA U-17 Women's World Cup in Morocco, including two against Italy in the group stage.
+After spraining her left knee in the round of sixteen, she missed the rest of the tournament as Brazil placed fourth.